Expressions

 Example 2

-We have a filter box p0 containing associations of the definition Persons with the attribute scope but let's double the scope of each person in p0.
+We have a filter box p0 containing instances of the definition Persons with the attribute scope but let's double the scope of each person in p0.
 What we can do here is use the below expression as it will execute on each item in p0:

 $LOOP({p0.all}, $get({record}, "Scope")*2)